 Once the Head of Department and the relevant Head of Oxbridge Admissions have agreed that the criteria have been met to a high standard, credible candidates will have access to enhanced support, which consists of standard support plus a weekly mentoring session with a subject specialist and allowance of extra time to work independently on application preparation.
+This support is complemented by specialist preparation by Oxbridge Admissions at an additional cost, substantially subsidised by the School.

 All other aspirants are strongly encouraged to make a post-qualification application.
 Should they still wish to apply in their XX year, however, they can access the standard level of support which consists of: an Oxbridge reference; help with personal statement; access to departmental extra-curricular sessions and interview practice, including an interview exchange with another school.
 The first opportunity to be selected as a credible candidate will be after the Exeat weekend of the Lent Term and later opportunities will be considered for students who fulfil the selection criteria until June of the LXX year.